This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - policy framework of the University;

-- be an enabling program, linked to an existing awards or linked to a new award.
+- be an enabling program, or be linked to an existing or new award;

 - align with the strategic directions of the University as described in the current approved University Strategic Plan;